bettyrjc/files-finder/README.md

  - [ ] add search input
  - [ ] add filter by name
  - [ ] test
+ - [ ] allow validation for 401.
+ - [ ] finish to setup logout and put email a password in auth config
+ - [ ] paginate the 'table', charging data when is in the end of the screen
+ - [ ]

 # NOTE:
 - .env.template should be withou values, but for challenge test I put there easier config.All in a site.
-- API for login, is only for configuration, I did it for don't
+- API for login, is only for configuration, the info to login correct user is in env.
+- logout